ethnt/marist/2013/fall/cmpt120/Questions on the Internet.md

 _How can we describe the difference between the Internet and the World Wide Web?_

 The Internet is the interconnectedness of the computers and devices.
 The World Wide Web is the HTTP layer on top of TCP/IP.
 Therefore, the Internet could exist without the Web, but the Web could not exist without the Internet.
 The Internet provides the Web with a network to run on.

+The Mac app and the iOS app are supposed to have the same size fonts based on perspective.
+So you hold your iPhone closer to your face, and the Mac is farther away, so based on that, the fonts look the same size.